petermorlion/pwa/README.md

 * Easily show a slideshow (that might be a separate script)
 * Change usage so you don't have to add the code in your head tag, but anywhere you want the albums to appear.
 * A better way of passing options (not via global variables)
+*

+** Update **
+Time moves on, interests change and needs evolve.
+I am no longer maintaining this library.
+Also, [Google is moving away from Picasa Web Albums](http://googlephotos.blogspot.be/2016/02/moving-on-from-picasa.html), so this library will become less and less relevant.

 ###Origin